dialoa/statement/sample.md

 title: A sample document for the statement filter
 statement:
   header: true
+indent: true
 ---

-An simple statement.
+A simple statement.
+[Here is some dummy text to show the normal line length of a text paragraph in LaTeX.]
 Should be empty style:

 ::: statement
-This material is normally indented.
+This material is indented left and right.

+The second paragraph has a first line indent.
 :::

 A statement of the kind `corollary`, which is defined in the defaults.

-::: {.statement kind="Corollary"}
+::: {.statement .corollary}

 This is a corollary.
 The kind is defined by default.